pacak/bpaf/documentation/_documentation/_1_tutorials/_2_derive_api/index.md

 Create a parser by defining a structure

-When making a parser using Derive API you should go though approximately following steps:
+When making a parser using Derive API you should go through approximately following steps:

 1. Design data type your application will receive
 2. Design command line options user will have to pass